-The LURA terminates upon foreclosure of the building (or deed in lieu of foreclosure) unless the Secretary determines that such acquisition is part of an arrangement with the taxpayer, a purpose of which is to terminate such period.
+The LURA terminates upon foreclosure of the building (or deed in lieu of foreclosure) unless the IRS determines that such acquisition is part of an arrangement with the taxpayer, a purpose of which is to terminate such period.

-Throughout the term of the LURA and for a three-year period after the termination of the LURA, the owner must not evict or terminate the tenancy of an existing tenant of any low-income unit other than for good cause and must not increase the gross rent above the maximum allowed under the IRC with respect to such low-income unit.
+Throughout the term of the LURA and for a three-year period after the termination or expiration of the LURA, the owner must not evict or terminate the tenancy of an existing tenant of any low-income unit other than for good cause and must not increase the gross rent above the maximum allowed under the IRC with respect to such low-income unit.

-The LURA must be recorded in accordance with 42(h)(6) as a restrictive covenant and submitted to Minnesota Housing prior to Minnesota Housing issuing the allocation or award (IRS Form 8609).
-The LURA will set forth the commitments made by the owner to Minnesota Housing in obtaining points, including any additional requirements placed upon the building at the time of reservation.
-Non-compliance with these additional conditions may result in serious penalties being applied to the owner entities that could result in a ban on future allocations of HTCs being made to the owner entities.
+The LURA must be recorded in accordance with Section 42(h)(6) as a restrictive covenant and submitted to Minnesota Housing prior to Minnesota Housing issuing the IRS Form 8609.
+The LURA will set forth the commitments made by the owner to Minnesota Housing in obtaining points, including any additional long term requirements placed upon the building at the time of Selection.
+Non-compliance with the LURA may result in serious penalties, including but not limited to HTC disallowance or recapture and ineligibility for Minnesota Housing resources, including HTCs.
+Both Minnesota Housing and certain prospective, current or former tenants have, in addition to all other remedies provided by law or in equity, the right to enforce specific performance of the LURA.
 At its sole discretion, Minnesota Housing reserves the right to waive any criteria or requirement not required by law.

-Q. Ineligible Properties
+P. Ineligible Properties

-Any residential rental unit that is part of a hospital, nursing home, sanitarium, life care facility, trailer park, or intermediate care facility for the mentally and physically handicapped is not for use by the general public and is not eligible for HTCs under Section 42.
-Projects with buildings having four or fewer residential units must comply with 42(i)(3)(c).
+Any residential rental unit that is part of a hospital, nursing home, sanitarium, life care facility, trailer park or intermediate care facility for the mentally and physically handicapped is not for use by the general public and is not eligible for HTCs under Section 42.
+Projects with buildings having four or fewer residential units must comply with Section 42(i)(3)(C).

-R. Passive Loss Restrictions
+Q. Passive Loss Restrictions